tran-barry/Foosball-Tracker/README.txt

-	Create Player			Allows user to add a new player to the application View Player				Allows user to view a player's matches Create Match			Allows user to add a new match to the application Exit					Exits the program
+	Create Player			Allows user to add a new player to the application View Player				Allows user to view a player's matches Create Match			Allows user to add a new match to the application Clear Data				Allows user to wipe all the current records Exit					Exits the program
 With the exception of 'Exit', each option will bring the user back to the menu at the end.
 Also, 'View Player' will be disabled if there isn't at least one player in the player list.
 Create Match will also be disabled if there isn't at least two players in the player list.

 Creating a player will get the name of the new player from the user.
-After, it will generate an ID for the player (first registered player will have id 0, second registered player will have id 1, ... nth registerd player will have id n-1) and set all their statistics to 0.
-It will then add the entry to the end of players.dat and bring the user back to the main menu.
+It will create a new record with all their statistics set to 0.
+It will then add the entry to the end of playerList, and update the files to match these records.

 Viewing a player will have the user choose a player from the list of players available.
 In this area, the user will also be able to sort user by any of the statistics we keep track of (id, name, wins, losses, winRatio).
 Once they choose a player, it will display their statistics as well as a list of the matches they have been in (by match id).
 Here, the player may click on a match or choose to go back to the main menu.
-Clicking on a match id will bring the user to the match record, where it will display the players in the matches as well as the final score.
+Double-clicking on a match id will bring the user to the match record, where it will display the players in the matches as well as the final score.
 It will then bring the user back to the player's statistics.

-Creating a match will first have the user choose player A and then player B from the list of players available.
-If playerA == playerB, then it will ask the user to choose a different playerB.
-It will then ask for playerA's score and playerB's score.
-It will then determine who won based on the score.
-It will then create the match, append it to the end of matches.dat, and update players.dat with this information.
-To do this, it will create a temp.dat, copy each line from players.dat into temp.dat except for the two players with updated records (it will put their new record in).
-After, it will delete players.dat and rename temp.dat as players.dat.
-Once this is done, it will take the user back to the main menu.
+Creating a match will bring up a form where the user can choose which players participated as well as their scores.
+If the user selected the same player, one of the scores isn't 10, or if it's a tie (which is physically impossible in foosball), it'll prompt the user to enter a valid value.
+If all the values are valid, it will create the match and ensure both player records have it in their match history.
+It'll also calculate who won/loss, and update the player's win ratios.

+Clearing data will prompt the user with a dialog box asking if they're sure.
+If they hit yes, then all the data stored on the computer will be cleared.
 -------------------------------------------------------------------------------
 FUNCTION IMPLEMENTATION
 -------------------------------------------------------------------------------
-public void initialize()
+static void Main()
+	- First, it'll initialize the program
 		- create PlayerList players and List matches using namespace "System.Collections"
 		- use the file.Exists method from namespace "System.IO" to see if players.dat and matches.dat exists
-		- if false, will create these files
+			- if one or more of these files are missing, it'll delete any leftover files and make new ones
 			- if true, will load these values into players and matches

-static void Main(string[] args)
-	- calls upon initialize() at start of program
-	- every time the form loads, it will call upon saveData()
+mainMenuForm
-	- displays a form where the user can choose between "Create Player", "View Player", "Create Match", and "Exit"
+	- displays a form where the user can choose between "Create Player", "View Player", "Create Match", "Clear Data", and "Exit"
-	- Clicking on any button will close the menu form calls upon the function that the user requested, except for "Exit", which will close the program
+	- Clicking on any button will bring up a new form based on what the user wants to do.
-	- Once the task is completed, it will loop back to where the menu form was viewable by the user.

-public void createPlayer()
+	- If there isn't at least already one player created in records, "View Player" will be disabled
+	- If there isn't at least two players created in records, "Create Match" will be disabled
+	- "Exit" will exit the program.
+Any other command will let the user take more actions after they're done the current action

+createPlayerForm
 	- displays a form where the user can enter in a name as a string
 	- will create new player data with wins, losses, and winRatio set to 0
-	- player.matches will be empty
 	- it will use class function addPlayer(player entry) to add this entry to the PlayerList
-	- it will then close the form, allowing the user to go back to main menu
+	- it will use saveData() to save the changes, then close the form, allowing the user to go back to main menu

-public void viewPlayer()
+viewPlayerForm
-	- First, it will call upon choosePlayer(), where it will return a player for this function to work with
+	- First, it will open up choosePlayerForm, and wait for a selection
+		- if the user closes choosePlayerForm without making a selection, this form will also close
 	- it will then display this player's statistics in a form as well as a list of their matches
+		- if the user has no matches, it'll say so as well as disable the "view match" button
-	- clicking on a match will disable this form and show a new form with the statistics of the match
+	- double-clicking on a match will disable this form and show a new form with the statistics of the match
-		- the user will be able to close this form to re-enable the first form
+		- the user will be able to close this form to go back to viewPlayerForm
 	- the user can close this form to bring them back to the main menu

-public void createMatch()
-	- First, it will call upon choosePlayer(), and store this in player playerA
-	- It'll call upon choosePlayer() again, storing this in player playerB
-		- if playerA == playerB, it'll say "can't choose same player" and bring the user back to the main menu
-	- It'll then ask for int Ascore and int Bscore
-		- if Ascore == Bscore, or if either score is negative, it'll say "impossible in a foosball game" and bring the user back to the main menu
-	- It'll compare the two values to determine who won and who loss
-		- the winning player will use its id in PlayerList.addWin()
-		- the losing player will use its id in PlayerList.addLoss()
-	- It'll find the match id using List.Count()
+createMatchForm
+	- It will bring up a form where the user can choose values for players and scores
+		- User cannot choose the same players
+		- User cannot have a tie in score
+		- One of the scores must be 10
-	- It'll create a new match type data structure and add it to the end of matches using List.Add()'
+	- It will then create the match in the records using addMatch(match)
-	- Lastly, it'll call upon PlayerList.addMatch() to add the match to both players that was chosen

-public player choosePlayer()
-	- First, it'll create 7 new 1-dimensional arrays with size of PlayerList.getCount(), called ids, names, wins, losses, winRatio, temp1, and temp2
-	- starting with id, it'll list all of the information in the arrays except for temp1 and temp2
-	- clicking on the header of a column will copy that array into temp1 and temp2
-		- it'll then call upon Array.Sort(temp1, x) where x is the other arrays
-		- once it has sorted x, it'll copy temp2 back into temp 1, so that it can repeat the process for the other arrays
-		- Once all five arrays have been sorted, it will then re-display the information in the arrays
+	- Then, it will use saveData() to save the changes, then close the form, allowing the user to go back to main menu
-	- user will be able to select an entry, and upon pressing OK, this function will return to the original function that called it.

-public void saveData()
+choosePlayerForm
+	- It will load all the entries already in playerList using dataGridView
+	- Because we're using dataGridView, you can already sort the data in the table
+	- double clicking an entry or selecting OK will save the id where viewPlayerForm can access it
+	- if the user closes the form without making a selection, then viewPlayerForm will also close

+foosballList.saveData()
 	- First, this function will create a file temp1.dat, which will record everything in PlayerList players (using File.Create())
 	- Next, it will create a file temp2.dat, which will record all the matches